 The mean pre-treatment TBUT improved significantly in both groups after treatment.
-However, the TBUT drift was drastically greater in the treatment group in contrast with the control group at the final visit postoperatively ( $7.29\pm0.32$ and $7.77\pm0.34$ ), respectively.
+However, the TBUT drift was drastically greater in the treatment group in contrast with the control group at the final visit postoperatively $(7.29\pm0.32 \text{ and } 7.77\pm0.34)$, respectively.

-The OSDI scores were analyzed across various time points for both the monitor and treatment groups, with accompanying t-test results to statistical significance. determine At baseline, the control group exhibited a mean OSDI score of 18.77 (SD = 1.82), compared to 15.32 (SD = 1.33) in the
+The OSDI scores were analyzed across various time points for both the monitor and treatment groups, with accompanying tdetermine test results to statistical significance.
+At baseline, the control group exhibited a mean OSDI score of 18.77 (SD = 1.82), compared to 15.32 (SD = 1.33) in the treatment group, though this difference was not statistically significant (t = -1.532, p = 0.203).
+Similar findings persisted throughout subsequent assessments at 1st week, 1st month, 2nd month, and 3rd month, where ttests consistently yielded p-values above 0.05, indicating no significant divergence in OSDI scores between groups.
+Despite generally lower OSDI scores observed in the treatment group across all time points, these differences did not reach statistical significance, suggesting that while the treatment may have had some impact on reducing ocular surface disease symptoms, the study may have been underpowered to detect smaller differences.

-Table 3: Comparison between controland treatment group according toOcular Surface Disease Index
+Table 3: Comparison between control and treatment group according to Ocular Surface Disease Index